Andarius/piou/README.md

 cli.set_options_processor(processor)
 ```

+## Custom Formatter

+If you want to customize the data displayed when displaying the CLI help
+or different errors, you can create a custom one inheriting from `Formatter`.
+See the [Rich formatter ](https://github.com/Andarius/piou/blob/master/piou/formatter/rich_formatter.py) for example.

 ## Complete example

 Here is a more complete example that you can try by running `python -m piou.test`